Charlie Pace: After the crash

 Later, Sayid tells Charlie about a prisoner in the Hatch, "Henry Gale" (Michael Emerson).
 They, along with Ana Lucia Cortez (Michelle Rodriguez), attempt to find the balloon Henry allegedly crashed in.
 When the three return to the Hatch, they reveal Henry to be an impostor.
 After this, Charlie begins helping Eko build a church, but is angered when Eko abandons its construction.
 He finds a box of vaccine, and gives it to Claire for herself and Aaron, beginning to renew their friendship.
 In Sawyer's tent, Charlie discovers the remaining Virgin Mary statues, and throws them in the ocean.
 Eko seeks his help in finding the dynamite from the Black Rock ship.
 Charlie brings him to it, and he and Eko go to the Hatch, with Eko intending to blow open the blast door.
 After an explosion, Charlie barely escapes the Hatch as it implodes.
 After the Hatch's implosion, Charlie helps Locke standing guard while Locke communes with the island and helping him rescue Eko from a polar bear's cave.
 After Eko's death, Desmond starts having visions in which Charlie dies.

 Later, Charlie joins Desmond, Hurley and Jin on a hike into the jungle where they find a parachutist named Naomi Dorrit, who crashed on the island.
-When Jack announces his plan to foil the Others and contact the outside world, Charlie volunteers to swim down to the Looking Glass station and switch off a device blocking transmissions to and from the island.
+When Jack announces his plan to foil the Others and contact the outside world, Charlie volunteers to swim down to the Looking Glass station and deactivate a device blocking transmissions to and from the island.
 Desmond accompanies him.
 He confronts three people, two women who maintain the station and Mikhail.
 During a confrontation, Mikhail is shot in the chest with a spear gun.
 Just as Charlie is able to make contact with Penelope Widmore (Sonya Walger) in an adjacent communication room, a mysteriously resurrected Mikhail uses a grenade to destroy the room's porthole, flooding the communication room.
-To spare Desmond, Charlie locks the door from the inside, and warns him of Naomi's deception by writing on his hand 'Not Penny's Boat'.
-Charlie then drowns.
+To spare Desmond, Charlie locks the door from the inside, and warns him of Naomi's deception by writing 'NOT PENNY'S BOAT' on his hand.
+Charlie then drowns, sacrificing himself to save the other survivors.